 Hybrid control of a wide variety vehicle types and manufacturers in SAP EWM

-A centralized control of vehicles with the TGS creates the capability to also control several AGV system manufacturers simultaneously.
+A centralized control of vehicles with the TGS creates the capability to also control several AGV logistic system manufacturers simultaneously.
 With the standardized interface, these are easily integratable, and the central distribution by the TGS will always identify the best vehicle for a transport task, no matter the manufacturer.

 Traffic and battery management with the AGV Guidance System for SAP EWM

 Apart from pure optimization and distribution of transport tasks, the TGS also handles the higher-level traffic control at critical spots.
-At intersections which are approached by two AGVs at the same time, one vehicle is given the right of way and the other receives a command to wait until the intersection has been cleared again.
+At intersections which are approached by two Automated Guided Vehicles (AGVs) at the same time, one vehicle is given the right of way and the other receives a command to wait until the intersection has been cleared again.
 If paths to be traveled are so narrow that two vehicles are unable to go past each other, these paths will be reserved for one vehicle exclusively to prevent the occurrence of deadlocks.

-At the end of the process, the vehicles confirm the successful transport back to the transport guidance system via the same interface.
+At the end of the process, the automated guided vehicles (AGVs) confirm the successful transport back to the transport guidance system via the same interface.
 The system will check whether the corresponding transport order was created based on an EWM warehouse task and, if so, will automatically confirm it in the background.
 This makes the TGS a key link for the seamless real-time integration between SAP EWM and AGV system manufacturers.

 Author – Christian Zerbes